justinaubin/ChatBot/README.md

 wikipedia         1.4.0
 wrapt             1.12.1

-As of now, users can only convet prerecordd audio files to text(A) and convert prewritten messages to speech (B)
+As of now, users are able to

 A)
 1. Upload an audio file in the speech-to-text/audio_samples folder